Hirium | Blog

 1. How do we fairly compare remote and in-person candidates during interviews?

 Use structured interview formats with standardized questions.
-Platforms like Hirium ATS help you score candidates consistently, regardless of how or where the interview happens.
+ATS platforms help you score candidates consistently, regardless of how or where the interview happens.

 1. What’s the biggest mistake companies make with hybrid hiring?